JordanPickles/data-collection-pipeline/README.md

         Timestamp: String
             Timestamp of when Cryptocurrency Coin Data is Scraped

-        Returns: self.data_dict is returned at the end of the method containing the data scraped from each Cryptocurrency Coin page.
+        Returns: coin_dict is returned at the end of the method containing the data scraped from each Cryptocurrency Coin page.
         """
         coin_dict = {}
         self.driver.get(coin_link)